MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-eventforwarding.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting controls resource usage for the forwarder (source computer) by controlling the events/per second sent to the Event Collector.

 If you enable this policy setting, you can control the volume of events sent to the Event Collector by the source computer.
 This may be required in high volume environments.